The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Howard Ilivicky is a Psychiatrist in Seattle, Washington.
+Howard Ilivicky is a Psychiatrist practicing medicine in Seattle, Washington.
 Dr. Ilivicky is rated as an Advanced provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Obsessive-Compulsive Disorder (OCD).
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Obsessive-Compulsive Disorder (OCD).
 Dr. Ilivicky is currently accepting new patients.

 Advanced in Major Depression